aws/aws-cdk-rfcs/text/0340-firehose-l2.md

    would be significantly future-proofing the API at the expense of confusing users that would reasonably assume that multiple destinations are currently supported.
    *Implemented*.
-5. Allow the user to create or use separate IAM roles for each aspect of the delivery stream.
+5. Allow the user to use separate IAM roles for each aspect of the delivery stream.
    This would mean that in a complex delivery stream using AWS Lambda transformation, AWS Glue record conversion, S3 Backup, and a destination, that the user could specify a separate IAM role for Firehose to access each of those resources.
 We chose to only use